borg286/minecraft2/README.md

 [Journey Map] (That map in the upper right) lets you set waypoints that are visible from anywhere so you never get lost.

-1. Move to a point you want to remember
+1. Move to a place you want to remember

-2. Type 'j' to open the Journey Map UI.
+2. Hit 'j' to open the Journey Map UI.
 Click the diamond at the bottom.
 Click ‘New’ and give your current location a name and save it.

 3. If cheats are enabled you can click 'teleport' on any waypoint